UFE vs. Ablation

 Laparoscopic Radiofrequency Ablation

-A third instrument is then inserted into the fibroids, one by one, delivering small needles heated with radiofrequency energy that softens and shrinks them.
+A third instrument is then inserted into the fibroids, delivering small needles heated with radiofrequency energy that softens and shrinks them.
 This method does not eliminate fibroids.
 It only reduces their size, making it a volume-reduction procedure.
-Fibroid regrowth is possible, as is new fibroid development, which is one of the uterine fibroid ablation risks you’ll want to consider with this alternative to a hysterectomy.

 Transcervical Radiofrequency Ablation

-Transcervical radiofrequency ablation uses nearly the same technique as laparoscopic radiofrequency ablation.
+Transcervical radiofrequency ablation of fibroids, often referred to as the Sonata System, uses nearly the same technique as laparoscopic radiofrequency ablation.
 The major difference is that incisions are not required.
 Instead, the ultrasound wand and radiofrequency device are inserted through the cervix.
+Healing time is shorter and less painful because there are no incisions However, this procedure was only approved in 2021 by the FDA.

 Fibroid Ablation Recovery